-While clearly secondary to the models developed and commercialized by the top tier brands like Rolex and IWC, they still offer their own bang for the back.
+While secondary to the models developed and commercialized by the top tier brands like Rolex and IWC, they still offer their bang for the back.

-Built on 5 jewels and featuring a second time zone indicator at 6 o’clock as well as a big date window at 12 o’clock, this tired workhorse stays light years behind quartz calibers currently produced by Seiko or Citizen.
-However, the movement is more or less popular among a number of brands that sell “Swiss Made” watches, both affordable and “entry premium” ones.
+Built on 5 jewels and featuring a second time-zone indicator at 6 o’clock as well as a big date window at 12 o’clock, this tired workhorse stays light-years behind quartz calibers currently produced by Seiko or Citizen.
+However, the movement is more or less popular among several brands that sell “Swiss Made” watches, both affordable and “entry premium” ones.

 Victorinox Swiss Army’s abilities to modify the movement and develop the watch with a less standard face were pretty limited, so they probably decided to leave the things as they were and focus on the casing and bracelet.

-Well, giving the Swiss knives manufacturer their due, I must admit that the watch looks pretty good for its price.
-The Rolex-style unidirectional rotating bezel seems to be well crafted and attractively decorated with polished black lacquer and the traditional flutes on its outer rim.
-The dauphine hands are covered with an adequate amount of lume and the GMT subdial at 6 o’clock is large enough to be clearly read, when the lighting is good.
+Well, giving the Swiss knives manufacturer their due, I must admit that the Maverick looks pretty good for its price.
+The Rolex-style unidirectional rotating bezel is well-crafted and attractively decorated with polished black lacquer and the traditional flutes on its outer rim.
+The dauphine hands are covered with an adequate amount of lume and the GMT subdial at 6 o’clock is large enough to be clearly read when the lighting is good.

 Of course, the big date window doesn’t look as cool as Glashuette Original’s Panorama Date complication, but the watch also costs about 16 times less than the German timekeeper, so the comparison is somewhat unfair.